 |I really wanted to like this

-restaurant, which is in a good location on 39th St., where unfortunately
+restaurant/bar/club, which is in a good location on 39th St., where

 one restaurant after another has failed.
-Every dish we ordered
+Being the first sports

 McCoy's Public House